 The Medical Welfare Officer or School Nurse will ensure that written records are kept of all medicine administered to students for as long as these students are at the school.
 Parents/Carers will be informed if their student has been unwell at school.

-IHCPs are kept in a readily accessible place which all staff are aware of.
+IHCPs are kept in a readily accessible place in the medical room and uploaded to the individual student's Arbor profile which all staff are aware of.